The Value of Aesthetics: Oaxacan Woodcarvers in Global Economies of Culture

-Monograph in press (2019) with The University of Texas Press
+Published as a monograph in 2019 by The University of Texas Press

-Recipient of the Esmlie Horniman Anthropological Scholarship, 2007
+Recipient of the Emslie Horniman Anthropological Scholarship, 2007

 This project is based on twenty months of ethnographic fieldwork (2008-2009) with artisans in the village of San MartÍn Tilcajete, Oaxaca, where Oaxacan woodcarvings (or “alebrijes”) are produced for sale to tourists, art collectors, museums and wholesalers.
 The central theoretical concern is how the aesthetic projects and expectations of art producers and consumers condition the economic and social worlds in which artisans and artists work and live.